hypre-space/hypre/src/docs/usr-manual/ch-struct.rst

    \end{array}
    \right ] .

-On process 0, the code in Figure :ref:`fig-struct-matrix` will set up matrix values associated with the center (entry 0) and south (entry 3) stencil entries as given by :eq:`eqn-stencil-laplacian` and Figure~:ref:`fig-struct-matrix` (boundaries are ignored here temporarily).
+On process 0, the following code sets up matrix values associated with the center (entry 0) and south (entry 3) stencil entries as given by :eq:`eqn-stencil-laplacian` and Figure :ref:`fig-struct-stencil-a` (boundaries are ignored here temporarily).

 .. _fig-struct-matrix: